Geeta2007/Codeathon-Project/README.md

 # 11. Conclusion

-Code Crew – Campus Placement Navigator makes prep easier with guidance and centralised resources, helping students approach placements with confidence and clarity.
+Code Crew – Campus Placement Navigator makes prep easier with guidance and centralised resources, helping students feel confident and clear about their placements.

 This project is open-source and available for academic and learning purposes.